 3. When people tell you their problems, give solution-oriented feedback.

-4. Finish what you start.
+4. Finish what you start to avoid procrastination.

 Concentrate all your energy and intensity without distraction on successfully completing your current major project.